pkijowska/projects-studying-etc/javascript.md

 **JAVASCRIPT:**
 ---
 Javascript engine (for example Tamarin, V8, Chakra, Spidermonkey, written in c++) - so js runs asap on the browser on engine.
 Breaks the code in the tokens to understand what it means.
-Interpreter - translate and read files line by line Complier - compiles down to the language that can be understood by our machine.
+Interpreter - translate and read files line by line.
+Runs faster but no optimisation.
+Complier - compiles down to the language that can be understood by our machine.
 Will write it in a new language ahead of the time.
 Tries to undertsnd what we try to do to a lower level code.
 All languages have to be compiled.
 Babel and typescript are compilers.
 They take one language and convert into a different one.
+They also do optimisation behind the scene.
+Slower to run at first.
+JIT Compliers - browsers started implementing it, combination of compilers and interpreter.

 Low level language: Developer has to manage resources manually (C) High level - developer does not have to worry, everything happens automatically (JS)